The Top 5 Lightweight CRMs for LinkedIn (That Won't Overwhelm You)

 Is Even This Too Much?

 For those who find even these lightweight options too complex, consider ultra-simple alternatives.
-Many small business owners on Reddit report success with:
+Many small business owners report success with:

 • Using Trello as a visual CRM (many have "never paid for it" even after 15+ years of use)